russjudge/ArtemisManager/README.md

 	-- Since some mods include this file, the console restriction will need to be stored in the peer's settings, and applied to artemis.ini whenever a new mod is activated.
 	-- The staging folder for mods and the vanilla artemis version will need to leave the artemis.ini file untouched.
 -- Add mechanism for updating various settings in artemis.ini that might be useful (Touchscreen=1 or 0???).
 Settings that might be useful for this will need tested.
+-- Add mechanism to prevent the replacement of the DMXControl.xml file, since modification of this will be unique to each setting.
+-- Add links to all useful tools for Artemis SBS (ship editor, Mission editor, DMX editor, etc.).
+Include links to download and install these tools.
 -- Establish a repository of mods and missons on a central internet website that the application can access and provide a means of automatic install of these mods and missions.
 This
 	repository will be maintained by the developer only.
 The required information on Mods include: name, author, URL of the source (copy will be kept on website, however), version, date, required artemis version and any required mods.  missions require same data.